 While grassroots organizations play an important role in advocating for women’s rights, their resources are often very limited.
-In order to sustain their existence and their actions, these organizations need funding and to increase their outreach.
-These are the objectives of a project led by Oxfam-Québec in Benin, Burkina Faso, Colombia, Honduras, Morocco and Tunisia.
+These organizations need funding to continue their important work and broaden their reach.
+A project led by Oxfam-Québec in Benin, Burkina Faso, Colombia, Honduras, Morocco and Tunisia aims to support them.

 450,000 people supported